New speakers are still being confirmed. Please check back often to see the latest additions to the GSP East program.

 Prior to Mybuys, Anu pioneered the category of Internet Marketing Automation as founder and CEO of Rubric, Inc. Rubric was acquired in 2000 for $366 million.
 Prior to Rubric, Anu has held a variety of executive roles including the VP of Marketing and Product Strategy at Versata (VATA), and Vice President of Worldwide Marketing and Product Management at Compuware/Uniface Corporation (CPWR).

-Anu serves on the Board of Directors of FWE&E (Forum for Women Entrepreneurs and Executives), International Museum of Women (imow.org), and the Advisory...
+Anu serves on the Board of Directors of FWE&E (Forum for Women Entrepreneurs and Executives), International Museum of Women (imow.org),...
 Read More.

 Shiv has worked for Avenue A | Razorfish, one of the largest interactive marketing and technology consulting firms in the world for over nine years.
 He has worked in their Boston, New York, San Francisco and London offices.